pixelbitie/port_auditor/README.md

 # port_auditor
 Python script that scans through all open TCP listening ports on a system, and determines them as authorised or unauthorised based on user-defined ports in a ``allowed_ports.txt`` file.
+Use this tool as a lightweight security layer that helps identify unexpected services that may render your system vulnerable to attacks.

 ## Requirements:
 Run the following to install dependencies